 The Royal portraits are a long-standing unwritten tradition of the British Royal Family.
 The Duchess of Cambridge, Catherine’s royal portrait was unveiled on January 11, 2013, at the National Portrait Gallery of London.

 The oil painting was painted by Award Winning British Artist Paul Emsley.
-The portrait was commissioned and given to the National Portrait Gallery by Sir Hugh Leggatt in memory of Sir Denis Mahon through the Art Fund, 2012.
+The portrait was commissioned by and given to the National Portrait Gallery by Sir Hugh Leggatt in memory of Sir Denis Mahon through the Art Fund, 2012.

 Catherine, who herself has a keen interest in Art and graduated from St. Andrews University in History of Arts, selected Paul Emsley from the shortlisted candidates to do her first official portrait in 2012 after announcing her patronage to National Portrait Gallery.

 Award-winning artist Emsley took 15 weeks to complete the painting.
-He had two sittings with Duchess.
+He had two sittings with The Duchess.
 First a day’s session in May at his studio in Bradford-upon-Avon and then a brief session in June at Kensington Palace.

 During the second session, he did quick drawings and took more photographs and later on used those photographs to finish the portrait.
 He found Duchess quite amenable during the sitting sessions.

 Emsley presented the portrait to the trustees of the gallery in November 2012 and since then the portrait is on permanent display in Room 37 and now in Room 39 of National Portrait Gallery in Contemporary collections.

 “The Duchess explained that she would like to be portrayed naturally – her natural self – as opposed to her official self.
 She struck me as enormously open and generous and a very warm person.”

 After initially feeling that it was going to be an unsmiling portrait later on Paul decided it was the right choice in the end to have her smiling – “that is really who she is”, he said.